SuperSafeWallet/SuperSafe-Docs/doc-sources/Audits/DAPP_CONNECTION_AUDIT_SUMMARY.md

 ### Overall Status: ✅ MOSTLY COMPLIANT with CRITICAL FIXES APPLIED

-The dApp connection system architecture is fundamentally sound and follows Professionally Standardized patterns correctly.
+The dApp connection system architecture is fundamentally sound and follows MetaMask-style patterns correctly.
 The audit identified **3 critical security vulnerabilities** related to fallback chainIds and **1 critical UX issue** related to popup management, all of which have been fixed.

 ### Key Achievements

-✅ **Professionally Standardized Architecture**: Proper background as single source of truth
+✅ **MetaMask-Style Architecture**: Proper background as single source of truth
 ✅ **Stream-Based Communication**: Robust bidirectional streams
 ✅ **AllowList Security**: Proper authorization enforcement
 ✅ **Network Validation**: Comprehensive chainId validation